ThisNotAlfred/Rhombus/README.md

 | `ZeroFlag` | if result of the last operation was zero, set to `true` |
 | `OverflowFlag` | if result of the last operation caused **signed overflow**, set to `true` |
 | `CarryFlag` | if result of the last operation caused **unsigned overflow**, set to `true` |

+## memory

+the machine has 128KB of fixed-size memory that you can access. your **appends** to this amount and doesn't take anything from it.